GSA/digitalcorps.gsa.gov/_projects/fema-ia.md

 project_link: https://www.fema.gov
 status: "current"
 ---
-The Presidential Innovation Fellow will join the Federal Emergency Management Agency's Individual Assistance (IA) team responsible for working with survivors of disasters as they move towards recovery.
+The U.S. Digital Corps Fellow will join the Federal Emergency Management Agency's Individual Assistance (IA) team responsible for working with survivors of disasters as they move towards recovery.
 This Division of more than 3,000 staff manages the customer relationship with disaster survivors.

 During the 2017 Hurricane Season, which included Hurricanes Harvey, Irma, and Maria, the Individual Assistance Division was responsible for:
 <ul>